Are you fueling up for your training? by LAUREN NUGENT (EatSmart)

 We would consider not taking due care of your car and yourself for a long drive as negligent.
 But do you think the same about your training sessions?

-At Eat Smart we have the privilege of assisting athletes, weekend warriors and just your average Joe to compete in long distance events such as fun runs, triathlons, adventure races, marathons and the like.
+Our team have the privilege of assisting athletes, weekend warriors and just your average Joe to compete in long distance events such as fun runs, triathlons, adventure races, marathons and the like.
 There is no greater pleasure as a Sports Dietitian than seeing a patient through their training journey, developing their race event plan and then receiving an email or text with ‘I did it!’.

 To be better prepared for your longer training sessions, use this checklist: